Initial Posting: 1/4/2020 Last Update: 5/20/2020

 Oat milk in your coffee, or consumed on its own, is a healthy alternative to regular milk.
 It contains some sugar but less than in cow's milk.
 It also contains little to none of the saturated fat you'll get from regular milk and it can provide significant amounts of key vitamins.
 However, it's probably best not to consume more than 2 to 3 cups of oat milk per day to avoid getting too much supplemental calcium.

-ConsumerLab will be publishing additional information comparing brands of oat milk and other plant-based milks -- such as soy milk, almond milk, cashew milk, coconut milk, and pea milk -- so stay tuned!
+ConsumerLab has tested Oatly oat milk and other plant-based milks -- such as soy milk, almond milk, cashew milk, coconut milk, and pea milk.
+See what we found, how they compare, and our Top Picks in our Plant-based Milks Review.